cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/change_python_add_class.md

       behavior, inputs, outputs and exceptions raised
 - [ ] Isolate external dependencies in wrapping classes or modules if doing so enables better testing.
+- [ ] The new class is fully compliant with Python 3.
+Python 2 is not
+      supported.
 - [ ] [...]
 - [ ] [...]